Sydney's Best Takeaway Boxes For Family Picnicking

 1. Saint Peter, Paddington

-You may have just heard the news that new Paddo restaurant, Saint Peter, was awarded New Best Restaurant... and you're probably wondering why its relevant to this list.
+Did you know Paddo restaurant, Saint Peter, was awarded New Best Restaurant last year... and you're probably wondering why its relevant to this list.
 Well, did you know that they offer diners a takeaway fish and chip pack that they can enjoy in nearby Centennial Park, for instance?
 We dare say it's the fanciest take-out fish and chips you'll ever eat.
 At $24 it's probably the most expensive too - but with fresh, locally sourced fish and real potato chips that haven't been thrice fried in cheap oil - we say it's worth it!

 2. Cornersmith, Annandale